Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in six of their past 10 games and won four of those contests.
+- The Dodgers have played as the favorite in six of their past 10 games and have won three of those contests.

-- When it comes to hitting the over, the Dodgers and their opponents are 7-3-0 in their last 10 games with a total.

-- The Dodgers have not played a game with a spread over their last 10 outings.
-Los Angeles' past four contests have gone over the point total, and the average over/under in that streak was 8.5.
+- The Dodgers did not cover its most recent game with a spread.
+Los Angeles and its opponent have finished above the over/under in five games in a row, with the average total set by bookmakers during that span being 8.7.

 Dodgers Betting Records & Stats

-- The Dodgers have won 63.2% of the games this season when they were favored on the moneyline (72-42).
+- The Dodgers have put together a 72-43 record in games they were listed as the moneyline favorite (winning 62.6% of those games).

-- Los Angeles has an 18-7 record (winning 72% of its games) when it has played as moneyline favorites of -225 or shorter.
+- Los Angeles has a record of 21-11 when it has played as moneyline favorites with odds of -200 or shorter (65.6% winning percentage).

-- Based on this matchup's moneyline, the Dodgers have an implied win probability of 69.2%.
+- The Dodgers have a 66.7% chance to win this contest based on the moneyline's implied probability.

-- Los Angeles has combined with opponents to hit the over on the total 81 times this season for an 81-51-7 record against the over/under.
+- Los Angeles has had an over/under set by oddsmakers 140 times, and have combined with opponents to go over the total in 82 of those games (82-51-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!